acfr/RobustNeuralNetworks.jl/docs/src/examples/box_obsv.md

 gd(x::Matrix) = x[1:1,:]
 ```

-We'll assume for this example that the box always starts at rest in a random initial position between ``\pm0.5``m, after which it is released and allowed to osciallte freely with no added forces (so ``u = 0``).
+We'll assume for this example that the box always starts at rest in a random initial position between ``\pm0.5``m, after which it is released and allowed to oscillate freely with no added forces (so ``u = 0``).
 Learning an observer typically requires a large amount of training data to capture the behaviour of the system in different scenarios, so we'll consider 200 batches simulating 10s of motion.
 ```julia
 using Random
 rng = MersenneTwister(0)